mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +<BottomNavigation onChange={(event: React.SyntheticEvent) => {}} />
   ```

-### BottomNavigationAction

-- `span` element that wraps children has been removed. `wrapper` classKey is also removed.
+- Remove the `span` element that wraps the children.
+Remove the `wrapper` classKey too.
 More details about [this change](https://github.com/mui-org/material-ui/pull/26666).

   ```diff
   <button class="MuiBottomNavigationAction-root">